munkh0724/EEG-Datasets/README.md

 4. Go to the EEG_DATA_COLLECTION-LIGHT folder and create a VOLUNTEER folder
 	a.
 LON- thoughts are taken 5 times.
 In this case, change the number of the Lonx.csv file
 	b.
 LOF- thoughts are taken 5 times.
 In this case, change the number of the Lofx.csv file

+EEG_DATA_COLLECTION-LIGHT
+1. Types of Data Recorded:
+	•Light on
+	•Light off
+	•Normal (presumably under regular lighting conditions)

+2.Brain Signal Recording Methods:
+	•The first 61 entries (Volunteer_1 to Volunteer_61) involved an interrupted entry method, where brain signals were recorded while the volunteers viewed dynamic images.
+This implies that the recording might have been started and stopped at certain intervals or events.
+	•The remaining 61 videos (Volunteer_62 to Volunteer_122) were recorded continuously while the volunteers watched dynamic images.
+This suggests that there was no interruption in the recording process; it was done continuously throughout the viewing session.

+Interrupted recording

+The Volunteer_xx folder contains 12 files with the *.CSV extension.
+The files lof0.csv - lof5.csv contain data for when the light is off and normal thoughts.
+However, the files lon0.csv – lon5.csv contain data for when the light is on and normal thoughts.
+These files (lof0.csv and lon0.csv) should not be used for machine learning.

+In general, a file with an index of 0 should not be used because it's where the volunteer records the initial method and saves the test recording.

+During the experiment, a volunteer participant sits in front of a screen and observes images that alternate between light and darkness for 6-second intervals to evoke specific thoughts.
+The diagram for creating the lon1.csv file is shown in the figure below.
+An image of light appears on the screen for 6 seconds, during which the participant thinks "light on".
+Afterward, there will be a black screen for 6 seconds, during which the participant can think any thought and record it as "normal".
+Subsequently, the image will flash for another 6 seconds, totaling 60 seconds of recorded video.